ipunkt/subscriptions/README.md

 	/** @var Plan[] $plans */
 	$plans = Subscription::plans();

-### Getting the current plan
+### Getting the current plan for a subscriber

 	/** @var Plan|null $plan */
-	$plan = Subscription::plan();
+	$plan = Subscription::plan($subscriber);

-### Does a subscription already exists
+### Does a subscription already exists for a subscriber

-	Subscription::exists(); // returns true when a subscription exists
+	Subscription::exists($subscriber); // returns true when a subscription exists

 ### Each plan can have benefits (features)

 	$plan->can('feature');               // returns true or false
 	$plan->can('countable-feature', 14); // returns true or false

-Or use the `Subscription` facade instead to check against current subscription plan.
+Or use the `Subscription` facade instead to check against current subscription plan for a subscriber.
 This is recommended:

-	Subscription::can('feature');               // returns true or false
-	Subscription::can('countable-feature', 14); // returns true or false
+	Subscription::can($subscriber, 'feature');               // returns true or false Subscription::can($subscriber, 'countable-feature', 14); // returns true or false

 ### Getting all possible payment options for a plan